eljojo/faircamp-fork/manual/topics/08 Tags.md

 # Tags

-This is an attempt to document which tags (in terms of low-level technical specification) faircamp supports/uses for its own fields, which ones it writes, etc. Note that this documentation might not necessarily be 100% complete or accurate (yet).
+This is an attempt to document which tags (in terms of low-level technical specification) faircamp supports/uses for its own fields, which ones it writes, etc. Note that this documentation might not always be 100% complete or accurate, as tags and their standardisation tend to be messy.

 ## AAC